A Gazetteer of Dulwich Roads and Place Names

 The Rev. Edmund Colby was appointed as Schoolmaster Fellow of Dulwich College (by the Parliamentarians) in 1645, but discharged thirteen years later.
 Colby Mews adjoins north of COLBY ROAD, q.v..

 See COLBY MEWS above.
 Laid out after the construction of the railway in the 1860s, one of the early occupants was Annie Besant, the 19th century social reformer.

 COLLEGE GARDENS, S.E.21

-South of the Dulwich Picture Gallery, in College Road, and on the site of the College’s garden and
+South of the Dulwich Picture Gallery, in College Road, and named for its proximity to the Old College.

 COLLEGE ROAD, S.E.21